vaggeros/24bit_integers/README.md

 ### Introduction

-This project aims to provide a simple and efficient implementation for converting various data types into 3-byte (24-bit) integers.
+This project aims to provide an implementation for converting various data types into 3-byte (24-bit) integers.
 The current implementation supports conversions from the following data types:

 - **`char` (1 byte):** Converts a single-byte character into a 3-byte representation.
 - **`short` (2 bytes):** Converts a 2-byte integer into a 3-byte representation.